Indicators for materiality (KPIs)

 Driving DX (data utilization)

-Build IT infrastructure
+Building of IT infrastructure

 Operation of a Groupwide cloud platform